1 family, 2 countries, 3 borders: Children and youth expressions of transnational love in contested spaces of family separation

 At first Ketu severed all ties with his family.
 After applying for an English teaching job at his brother’s Buddhist monastery, he began to slowly bridge his faint memories of his village to the ongoing relations with his sibling.
 However, he is still ambivalent towards doing so with his parents.

-For some participants, it was after first-return visits to remote villages to claim citizenship documents that were important emotionally.
+For some participants, it was first-return visits to remote villages to claim citizenship documents that were important emotionally.
 After seeing the rural conditions which helped to rekindle feelings of love for their family and develop a new sense of transnational love across borders, their emotional ambivalence began to subside.
 Amar upon arrival to Mugu reflects:

 Amar, like other participants, discovered that other family members also endured family separation from Maoist difficulties and the 2015 earthquakes which resulted in the open border with Tibet being closed.
 Open borders are an ambivalent topic since they facilitate free movement of people, goods, and capital, which can result in economic and socio-cultural benefits for Nepal.
 However, open borders also come with the risk of trafficking, drug smuggling, and other transnational crimes.
 Participants revealed how past relatives went to trade yaks for salt, rice, medicinal herbs, and other goods that contributed to everyday household sustenance.
 The closure of the border disrupted established trade relationships and Nepal witnessed a large influx of about 16,000 Tibetan refugees.
-The closure of the border also led to the displacement of trans-Himalayan families and ethnic enclaves across both sides of the border and a subsequent splitting of the family structure by some members being sent and/or migrating to Kathmandu.
+The closure of the border also led to the displacement of trans-Himalayan families and ethnic enclaves across the border and a subsequent splitting of the family structure by some members being sent and/or migrating to Kathmandu.

-Overall, participants expressed the fragmentation of their families across two countries, Nepal and Tibet, and across three borders, trans-Himalayan villages, Tibetan villages, and Kathmandu.
+Overall, participants expressed the fragmentation of their families across two countries, Nepal and Tibet, and across three borders, in trans-Himalayan villages, Tibetan villages, and Kathmandu.
 This article and my ongoing work express hardships trans-Himalayan children and youth face when experiencing love through (trans)national relationships.
 Children and youth practice resilience by trying to maintain emotional relationships with their family across both geographical and emotional borders of separation.

 Adrian is currently pursuing his PhD in the Department of Geography and Planning at the University of Toronto and collaborative programs with the Centre for South Asian Studies and the Centre for Diaspora and Transnational Studies.
 He has completed fieldwork in Canada, India, Guyana, France, America, Qatar and Nepal predominantly in the field of child/youth rights within educational and community development contexts.
 Adrian has been volunteering, working, and researching in Nepal since 2010 and in 2017-2019 volunteered as a Human Rights Specialist and Placement Coordinator for a local grassroots NGO called Volunteer Sewa.
 Adrian’s current research interests include youth activism in international contexts, race and racism, migration, cultural economy, participant action research, and social justice education.